NASA climate legacies interactive tool to create climate generations

 Collaborating to find the best solutions

-The fun has begun!
+The fun begins!
 We send you each design iteration via email, and your team compiles feedback in response.
 You can contact us with questions or request a check-in meeting at any time.

 Most projects include two rounds of revision and one additional round of minor tweaks.
 If you prefer more iterations, this can be added during the initial Scope phase.